-The mission of EIDSN is to develop a new, more efficient and effective network for the sharing of operating reliability data, including both SCADA and synchrophasor data, among appropriate entities to promote the reliable and efficient operation of the Eastern and Quebec Interconnections.
+EIDSN’s initial purpose was to develop a new, more efficient and effective network for the sharing of operating reliability data, including both SCADA and synchrophasor data, among appropriate entities to promote the reliable and efficient operation of the Eastern and Quebec Interconnections.

 EIDSN deployed a wide-area-network in the summer of 2015 that allows for the sharing of operational data among entities that manage the high-voltage power system in the eastern two-thirds of the United States and Canada.
 This exchange of data is essential to maintaining the reliability of the bulk electric power system.